nestjs/docs.nestjs.com/content/fundamentals/lifecycle-events.md

 #### Lifecycle events

 Lifecycle events happen during application bootstrapping and shutdown.
-When lifecycle hooks are enabled, Nest calls registered lifecycle hook methods on `modules`, `injectables` and `controllers` at each of the following lifecycle events.
+Nest calls registered lifecycle hook methods on `modules`, `injectables` and `controllers` at each of the following lifecycle events (**shutdown hooks** need to be enabled first, as described [below](https://docs.nestjs.com/fundamentals/lifecycle-events#application-shutdown)).
 As shown in the diagram above, Nest also calls the appropriate underlying methods to begin listening for connections, and to stop listening for connections.

 | Lifecycle hook method         | Lifecycle event triggering the hook method call                                                                                                                                                                   |
 | ----------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |